geomatics-io/ObjectListView/docs/recipes.rst

 21. How can I use drag and drop in an ObjectListView?
 -----------------------------------------------------

-This needs its own page to explain properly. :ref:`dragdrop-label`
+This needs its own page to explain properly. :ref:`dragdrop-label`.

+To see a detailed walk-through, have a look at :ref:`this blog <blog-rearrangingtreelistview>`.

 .. _recipe-columntinting: